 I’ve use this tactic regularly and it gets me great results, sure not everyone will retweet or share your post but some will and it lets other people and companies know that you exist.
 You will probably find that the chances of the user sharing your content increases, the more mentions they get.

 Another way of giving an additional incentive to share is offering premium content in exchange for a share, or even for opting in to your mailing list.
-If your website is running on WordPress, there’s a number of plugins available to help you, I’d recommend checking out this post: 8 Top Social Locker Plugins for WordPress
+If your website is running on WordPress, there’s a number of plugins available to help you, I’d recommend checking out this post: The 9 Best Content Locker WordPress Plugins.

 Real people engage with real people – if you think you can get away without being authentic then think again.
 That being said, being ‘real’ is an extremely time consuming task – just automating your social networking presence can seem like an easy option but it’s not engaging in the slightest.
 You need to be out there, asking questions, talking to like-minded people and engaging with them.